How Will My Preexisting Condition Affect My Personal Injury Claim?

 You should never sign any release allowing the insurance company to review your medical history.
 While they may require access to your records to review the actual injuries that took place during the crash, there is a limited release that will only allow them to review your current medical record from the accident.

-Get the Legal Protection You Deserve After a Pasadena Car Accident
+Get the Legal Protection You Deserve After a Encino Car Accident